Salisbury Juvenile Defense Attorney

-If your child has been arrested, it is important to hire me, Attorney William R. Hall, for help.
+If your child has been arrested, hiring me, Attorney William R. Hall, for help is important.
 Whether or not this is your child's first encounter with the law, it is important that you consult me immediately to find out your options and learn what you can do to protect your child from a juvenile crime conviction.

 My practice involves a wide array of juvenile crime cases, including:

 My Goal Is to Protect Your Child’s Future

 The juvenile criminal justice system attempts to help rehabilitate young offenders, not punish them.
 However, depending on the nature of the crime, any past criminal history, and the age of the offender, your child may face serious consequences.